WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

 Variable Hydrodynamics is an advanced feature that enables users to change the *state* of their device during simulation.
-In this context, a device *state* could be determined by any number of scenarios, such as a variable geometry changing shape, a flooding body, a change in operational depth, load shedding capabilties, time-dependent changes to a device, etc. These states are controlled by a signal, typically kinematics, dynamics, or time, which is used to change the state of the device during simulation.
-This feature expands WEC-Sim's simulation capabilities and enables modeling a new breadth of scenarios.
+In this context, a device *state* can be related to any number of scenarios, such as a variable geometry changing shape, a flooding body, a change in operational depth, load shedding capabilities, time-dependent changes to a device, etc. A signal, such as kinematics, dynamics, or time,  is used to alter the state of the device during simulation.
+This feature expands WEC-Sim's simulation capabilities and enables modeling a new breadth of scenarios in the time domain.

 Different states of a device are represented by different sets of boundary element method data.
 User defined logic and user selected signals determine when the state changes.
 The Variable Hydrodynamics feature does not determine a specific scenario, state, signal, or discretization required.
-This is the user's responsibility to implement a specific variable hydrodynamics case using best practices and validate with higher fidelity data.
+It is the user's responsibility to implement a specific variable hydrodynamics case using best practices and validate the results with higher fidelity data.

 Example
 """"""""